 This tab is used to configure your time and location settings.
-If you want your Playlists to automatically start at scheduled times, then the FPP that is scheduling the show has to be configured to keep accurate time (not the remotes).
-It is recommended to use the NTP server method of keeping time but that requires access to the Internet.
+If you want your Playlists to automatically start at scheduled times, then the FPP that is scheduling the show has to be configured to keep accurate time (not the remotes or other devices).
 If your FPP doesn't have access to the internet, then you can manually set the date and time.
-If your FPP device ever gets shut down or rebooted and it doesn't have a Real Time Clock or configured for NTP, then the time will get reset.
+If your FPP device ever gets shut down or rebooted and it doesn't have a Real Time Clock or access to the internet, then the time will get reset.

-- FPP Time- This will show your current System date and time and the configured Time Zone. - Set Date You can manually set the date if your FPP device doesn't have a network connection.
-The time is in 24 hour format (Military Time). - Set Time You can manually set the time if your FPP device doesn't have a network connection. - Real Time Clock-If you have a Cape/Hat attached that has a Real Time Clock (RTC), you can select the Cape/Hat from the drop down list.
+- Current System Time- This will show your current System date and time and the configured Time Zone. - Set Date You can manually set the date if your FPP device doesn't have a network connection. - Set Time You can manually set the time if your FPP device doesn't have a network connection. - Real Time Clock-If you have a Cape/Hat attached that has a Real Time Clock (RTC), you can select the Cape/Hat from the drop down list.
 (FPP will attempt to identify the attached cape and load that device.)
-Once you select the correct Hat/Cape, you will need to reboot the FPP device and then set up the time from this page. - Enable NTP-This is Network Time Protocol and if your FPP device is connected to the internet, then you can configure your FPP to keep current time with the NTP.
-You would select the Enabled radio button. - NTP Server- If you want a different Time server than the default then you can enter the IP address of the Time Server you want to use.
-You should normally keep the NTP Server blank.

-- Time Zone- If you are using a Network Time Protocol server to keep the current Date/Time, then you will need to select your time zone so that your FPP can adjust the time accordingly. - Lookup Time Zone- You can click this button to lookup your current Time Zone.
+Once you select the correct Hat/Cape, you will need to reboot the FPP device and then set up the time from this page. - NTP Server- If you want a different Time server than the default then you can enter the IP address of the Time Server you want to use.
+You should normally keep the NTP Server blank. - Time Zone- If you are using a Network Time Protocol server to keep the current Date/Time, then you will need to select your time zone so that your FPP can adjust the time accordingly. - Lookup Time Zone- You can click this button to lookup your current Time Zone.
 Depending on your network provider, you might get incorrect results.